Arkansas Highway 385

 Arkansas Highway 385 is a designation for two state highways in White County, Arkansas.
-The southern segment of 8.98 mi runs from Griffithville to Kensett.
-A northern segment of 6.23 mi runs from Highway 367 in Judsonia to Plainview.
+One segment of 8.98 mi runs from Highway 11 in Griffithville north to Highway 36 in Kensett.
+A second segment of 6.23 mi runs from Highway 367 in Judsonia to Highway 157 at Plainview.

 Route description

 Griffithville to Kensett

 Highway 385 begins in Griffithville at Highway 11.
 The route passes two properties on the National Register of Historic Places: the J.A.
 Neaville House and A.J.
 Smith House.
 The route heads north to Highway 87 in Kensett, where it terminates.

 Judsonia to Plainview

 Arkansas Highway 385 begins in Judsonia at Highway 367.
 Highway 385 runs south as Judson Ave, passing the Grand Army of the Republic Memorial within Evergreen Cemetery, the Judsonia High School Gymnasium near Judsonia High School, and the Judsonia Community Building Historic District.
-The route runs south until reaching the Little Red River, after which the road turns west and becomes Hopkins Dr. Highway 385 continues west, intersecting first Highway 367 and US 67/US 167 (Future I-57) further west.
+The route runs south until reaching the Little Red River, after which the road turns west and becomes Hopkins Dr. Highway 385 continues west, intersecting first Highway 367 and I-57/US 64/US 67/US 167 further west.
 The highway next turns north to terminate at Highway 157 at Plainview.

 Highway 385 within Judsonia was formerly US 67 City, and earlier US 67, a mainline cross-country auto route.
 The history is still apparent today from the numerous properties along its curbs listed on the National Register of Historic Places.